SERVIR-Amazonia/guyana-training/index.md

 The recordings for each workshop session can be access by clicking the button below.
 Please do not remove any files from the folder.

 [View Recordings](https://drive.google.com/drive/folders/1gxnP8N7rcZ1L4fwe87JfEQyFnyT-pD7k?usp=share_link){: .btn .btn-purple }

+## License

+The accompanying program is provided under the terms of the Eclipse Public License v 2.0 ("Agreement").
+Any use, reproduction or distribution of the program constitutes recipient's acceptance of this agreement.
+For more information go to https://github.com/SERVIR-Amazonia/guyana-training/blob/main/LICENSE.